Vixci/krdl/README.md

 The tool needs at least JRE 11 to run.

-The main class to run is DLExplanantion.
-Use the following command line options:
+The main class to run is DLExplanation.

+To run the program, use the following command line options:

 1. The ontology file (required)
 2. Either of the options 1, 2 or 3:
   - Option 1 - to generate all the direct and inferred subsumptions
   - Option 2 - to generate all justifications for the subsumptions generated with option 1
   - Option 3 - to generate all explanations by forgetting to all justifications generated with option 2.
-If option 3 is provided, then another argument needs to be provided, representing the forgettting method supported by LETHE:
+  If option 3 is provided, then another 2 arguments need to be provided, representing:
+    - The forgetting method supported by LETHE:
          - Method 1 - AlchTBoxForgetter
          - Method 2 - ShqTBoxForgetter
          - Method 3 - AlcOntologyForgetter
+    - The forgetting strategy:
+        - 1 forgetting entities 1-by-1 in random order
+        - 2 forgetting entities that occur most frequently in initial justification the last

+Example usage:

+    > java -jar krdl.jar my_path/pizza_super_simple.owl 1
+    > java -jar krdl.jar my_path/pizza_super_simple.owl 2
+    > java -jar krdl.jar my_path/pizza_super_simple.owl  3 1 2